InterLinked1/slack-rtm/README.md

 ## Building and Installing

-`libslackrtm` should be portable to most Linux platforms, and possibly Unix platforms as well.
+`libslackrtm` is primarily tested on Debian distros, but should be portable to most Linux platforms, and possibly Unix platforms as well.

 `libslackrtm` has the following dependencies, so make sure you have them: